 Not even night should interrupt you in your duty of mercy.
 Do not say: Come back and I will give you something tomorrow.
 There should be no delay between your intention and your good deed.
 Generosity is the one thing that cannot admit of delay.

-This excerpt from a sermon by Saint Gregory of Nazianzen (Oratio 14, De Pauperum amore, 38.
+This post on mercy and generosity comes from a sermon by Saint Gregory of Nazianzen (Oratio 14, De Pauperum amore, 38.
 40: PG 35, 907.
-910) is used in the Roman Catholic Office of Readings for Saturday of the 3rd week of Lent.
+910).
+It appears in the Roman Office of Readings for Saturday of the 3rd week of Lent.
 The accompanying biblical reading is Exodus 40: 16-38.

 Our mid-article picture is of Katie Davis, an American girl whose work with the poor of Uganda led her to adopt 13 beautiful children and found Amazima Ministries, an organization serving vulnerable children and families.